ASuresh0524/HungerHotspotPredictor/README.md

 Trains a linear regression model
 Evaluates model performance on test data
-Makes predictions and calculates error metrics Identifies high error counties to prioritize
+Makes predictions and calculates error metrics Identifies high-error counties to prioritize
 Saves model to file for operationalization
 Key metrics are coefficient of determination (R-squared) to evaluate model fit and mean squared error to quantify prediction error.